Make my service decisions

 A single port order can only transfer the telephone numbers to a single telephone number type.
-If you need to transfer some of your telephone numbers as subscriber numbers and some as service numbers, we recommend that you first complete the transfer to Microsoft and then perform the conversion as soon as the numbers are within Microsoft’s control.
+If you need to transfer some of your telephone numbers as subscriber numbers and some as service numbers, we recommend that you first complete the transfer to Microsoft and then perform the conversion as soon as the numbers are in Microsoft’s control.

-As an alternative, if partial port is supported, you can submit multiple port requests, one port request at a time.
+As an alternative (if partial port is supported), you can submit multiple port requests, one port request at a time.
 However, this alternative approach will prolong your contract with your existing telecommunications service provider.

 Telephone number porting is a complex topic and requires thorough planning, coordination, and adequately managing your stakeholders’ expectations.
 To learn more, see the following articles:

-A Dial Plan in the Phone System feature of Office 365 is a set of normalization rules that translates dialed phone numbers into an alternate format (typically E.164 format) for call authorization and call routing.
+A Dial Plan in the Phone System feature of Office 365 is a set of normalization rules that translate dialed phone numbers into an alternate format (typically E.164 format) for call authorization and call routing.
 The Audio Conferencing service leverages the same capabilities used by Phone System to translate dialed phone numbers in conference dial-out scenarios (for example, invite participants via PSTN and dial back, “call me” feature).

 In the Phone System feature of Office 365, there are two types of dial plans: